 We expect public reporting of disparities to create a positive feedback loop within the state whereby: disparities are measured; results are reported publicly; health systems compare themselves to peers; and poorly performing systems are motivated to undertake improvement activities to address disparities.

-To develop a publicly reported measure of disparity, existing quality of care measures, such as controlling high blood pressure, will be stratified by race, ethnicity, primary payer, and geography.
-For example, performance results representing a health system’s achievement of blood pressure control for patients with hypertension will be stratified and presented separately by a disparities indicator such as race.
-The stratification of the measures by disparity indicators will allow us to know where and for whom disparities exist.
+To develop a publicly reported measure of disparity, existing quality of care measures, such as blood pressure control, will be stratified by race/ethnicity, payer, and/or rural/urban residence.
+For example, performance results representing a health system’s achievement of blood pressure control for patients with hypertension will be stratified and presented separately by a disparities indicator such as race/ethnicity.
+The stratification of the measures by disparity indicators will help inform and accelerate programs that are working to eliminate disparities.